sameer2210/ELITE-E-commerce/README.md

 #### 📁 node_modules/

-Contains all installed npm packages and dependencies.
-Managed automatically by npm/yarn.
+Contains all installed packages and dependencies.
+Managed automatically by Bun.

 #### 📁 public/